StephenFang/Scalable-Data-Analytics/README.md

 # Specification

-Time to put your database skills to use!
+Time to put wer database skills to use!

-**Note: We will not grade code that is modified outside of the cells bracketed by _Begin Student Code Here_ and _End Student Code Here_ markers.
-Make sure all the changes you want to submit lie between those markers.
-DO NOT REMOVE THE _Begin Student Code Here_ AND _End Student Code Here_ CELLS.**

 ## 1. DataFrames

-Your first task is to carry out basic data analytics queries against the FEC data.
+First we try to carry out basic data analytics queries against the FEC data.

 ### 1a.
 File Format Wrangling